 Normal remedies for depression can include; Dietary supplements, exercise such as yoga or any type of regular workout routine; or relaxation techniques such as meditation or yoga.

-Depression is a state of low mood and aversion to activity that can affect a person’s thoughts, behavior, feelings and sense of wellbeing.
+Depression is a state of low mood and aversion to activity that can affect a person’s thoughts, behaviour, feelings and sense of wellbeing.
 Depressed people can feel sad, anxious, empty, hopeless, worried, Fatigue or loss of energy, recurrent thoughts of death, suicidal thoughts, or actual suicide attempts, diminished ability to think/concentrate or increased indecision, psychomotor agitation or retardation, insomnia/hypersomnia, helpless, worthless, guilty, irritable, hurt, or restless.

 They may lose interest in activities that once were pleasurable, experience loss of appetite or overeating, have problems concentrating, remembering details, or making decisions, aches, pains, or digestive problems may also be present.

 Lord Shri Krishna has said in Shrimad Bhagavad Geeta that mind is the source of happiness or unhappiness experienced by a human being.
 Saints corroborated this statement by a Hindi saying, which means, “If mind loses, a man loses, if mind feels it has won, man wins”.
 It is thus not necessary that a man facing a depression in mind have not necessarily to be of a particular type or stage of a human being.
 Beginning with a child till one attains a tottering old age this mental depression can arise out of any event or situation whatsoever.
 Our wishes, desires and hopes are unlimited.
 Whenever our desires are not satisfied, at that time ego of our mind feels hurt and responds by a reaction.
-Mental pain resulting from such displeasure results in anger, this creates hypertension and if the vehemence or sparks of anger are too fast or terribly quick, it can even result in brain hemorrhage.
-If there is any hindrance in achieving excellence, peace and well-defined life, it is human mind only.
+Mental pain resulting from such displeasure results in anger, this creates hypertension and if the vehemence or sparks of anger are too fast or terribly quick, it can even result in the brain haemorrhage.
+If there is any hindrance to achieving excellence, peace and well-defined life, it is human mind only.

 Although depression is a state of mind, science has found that a chemical imbalance in the brain accompanies clinical depression.
 Often, depression can be treated without drugs.
 That is to say, if we change our emotional state, such as through spiritual practices, we can change our brain chemistry.
 In more severe cases, though, we need medication to restore a healthy chemical balance.